 - Layer with thin slices of cucumber and radish.

 - Close the sandwich and trim off the crusts.
-Cut into squares or triangles.
+Cut into squares, rectangles, or triangles.

 - Trim off the crust and cut the sandwiches into small triangles or squares.
 Tea sandwiches should be small so you can sample a variety.

-- Keep the sandwiches fresh by wrapping in plastic wrap and refrigerating until ready to serve - up to a few hours in advance.
-When using fillings with more moisture, such as egg or ham salad, assemble the sandwiches right before serving.
+- Keep the sandwiches fresh by wrapping them in plastic wrap and refrigerating them until ready to serve - up to a few hours in advance.
+When using fillings with more moisture, such as ham or egg salad, assemble the sandwiches right before serving.

 Afternoon tea should include a variety of sweet and savory small bites: finger or tea sandwiches with various fillings, mini scones or biscuits, small cakes or petit fours, or cookies.
 The treats should be dainty finger foods so you can enjoy sampling.

 Always use fresh bread.
 Pumpernickel, rye, sourdough, marble rye, white, and whole grain are all great options.
-Thin-sliced bread - not more than ½ inch thick - is best.
+Thin-sliced bread—not more than ½ inches thick—is best.
 The sandwich fillings shouldn't get lost in too much bread.

 Egg salad, smoked salmon, chicken or ham salad, shrimp or crab salad, Brie and fig, and beef and horseradish are popular tea sandwich fillings.
 Get creative with the flavor combinations that you love.

 Yes, these sandwiches can be made ahead of time, but not more than a few hours in advance.
 Wrap the sandwiches in plastic wrap and refrigerate until ready to serve.
 When using fillings with more moisture like cucumbers or egg salad, assemble the sandwiches right before serving.
-It also helps to spread the bread with a cheese spread or butter to protect the bread from becoming soggy.
+It also helps to spread the bread with cheese or butter to protect it from becoming soggy.

 Craving more?